walterpalladino/godot-spawner/README.md

 ## Features

-- Allows multiple groups of multiple prefabs to instantiate
+- Multiple groups of multiple prefabs to instantiate
+- Enable / Disable groups
+- Set altitude range for spawning each group
+- Groups will be placed only on matching layers.
+Usually, the same layer used by the terrain
-- Randomize scale and rotation for every instance
+- Randomize scale and rotation for every prefab instance
-- Allows set altitude range for spawning each group
+- Allow filler areas to avoid prefab placement or manual placement of other models

 ## Features pending

-- Allow creating colliders during the process
+- Creating colliders during the process
 - Create chunk to optimize visualization
 - Better solution to avoid blocking editor while running the script